Character subpage for the Universe 2 characters.

 - Weak, but Skilled: Though certainly stronger than any Yardrat previously depicted, he isn't indicated to be particularly powerful in terms of the fighters in the tournament (Caulifla sent him flying with a kick, after all).
 However, his teleportation makes him a very versatile member of the team.
 As long as he's conscious he can teleport away from any ring-out and save his teammates from the same.
 Against Gohan, he teleports into Gohan's blind spots and has him on the ropes until Frieza intervenes.

-- We Hardly Knew Ye: In the manga, he is taken alongside Prum without we even knowing who he is.
+- We Hardly Knew Ye: In the manga, he is taken alongside Prum without us even knowing who he is.
 Guess we will never know why a Yardrat is in Universe 2.

 Harmira (ハーミラ, Hāmira)